 Individual therapy: Clients meet with their primary therapists at least once each week for individual therapy sessions, with additional sessions being added on an as-needed basis.
 During these sessions, clients have the opportunity to meet privately with their therapists in order to discuss how their rehab is progressing and to discuss any problems or concerns that they may have.

 Group therapy: Group therapy is the central component to rehab at our treatment center.
 Groups meet 5 days a week, with between 3 and 4 different groups being held each day.
 Group therapy is an exceptional way for clients to explore their commonalities and has proven to be a vital avenue for helping clients to gain insight, ultimately assisting them in making positive changes in their daily lives.
 The various types of groups that clients can expect to take part in during programming include:

 Within these groups, a variety of different topics will be discussed, including coping skills, trauma, body image, goal-setting, and relapse prevention, amongst countless others.

-Family therapy: Family therapy sessions are offered to clients and their family members when deemed clinically appropriate to helping a client successfully progress in treatment.
-If family members are unable to be physically present for any scheduled family sessions, Wellness Resource Center will reach out via telephone contact, conference calls, and written communication in order to ensure that they are kept informed of their loved one’s progress in treatment.
+Family therapy: Family therapy sessions are offered to clients and their family members when deemed clinically appropriate to helping a client successfully progress in rehab.
+Family therapy commonly takes place on our campus in Boca Raton, FL.
+If family members are unable to be physically present for any scheduled family sessions, Wellness Resource Center will reach out via telephone contact, conference calls, and written communication in order to ensure that they are kept informed of their loved one’s progress in rehab.